duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/72-Build-Part3-Mounting-Part1.md

 Note: Do **not** solder the wires flat against the PDB - solder them at ~20&deg; angle.
 If you solder them flat, then you will not be able to fit the PDB into the drone frame.

+### Connect the motors to the ESCs

+For each motor, connect its plug bullet connectors to the socket bullet connectors of the ESC in the motor’s corner (e.g. top-left motor connects to top-left ESC).
+Any connection order will suffice for now, as you will be able to change them in a latter phase.

 ### Attaching the Flight Controller
 Gather
 - 4 M3 16mm screws and 4 nuts